 According to the OECD, LGBT acceptance level stands on average at 5.1 points, on a scale ranging from 0 (“homosexuality is never justifiable”) to 10 (“homosexuality is always justifiable”).
 These results, based on surveys conducted since 2001, are compared with similar data from 1981 to 2000.

-In almost every country, tolerance towards homosexuality and LGBT people has increased over that time period, except for Greece, Italy and the Czech Republic.
+In almost every country in Europe, tolerance towards homosexuality and LGBT people has increased over that time period, except for Greece, Italy and the Czech Republic.

 With an acceptance level of 8.3, Iceland is crowned as the most tolerant country towards homosexuality, followed by Sweden (8.1), the Netherlands (7.6), Norway (7.4) and Denmark (7.3).
 At the opposite end of the scale, the least tolerant countries according to the OECD findings are Turkey (1.6), Lithuania (2), Latvia (2.4), South Korea and Estonia (both 2.8).